chucknado/zmi/README.md

 1. Run the regular sync scripts one last time.

+2. Move any article translations by running:
+    - `$ python3 move_translations.py`

-2. Activate the destination Help Center.
+3. Activate the destination Help Center.

-3. Run the subscription scripts:
+4. Run the subscription scripts:
     - `$ python3 sync_subscriptions_sections.py`
     - `$ python3 sync_subscriptions_articles.py`

-4. Move any article translations by running:
-    - `$ python3 move_translations.py`

-5. Add the ids in **/data/js_redirect.txt** to the `idMap` variable in **script-articles.html**.
+5. Add the ids in **/data/js_redirect.txt** to the DOC REDIRECTS function in the **script.js** file in the source HC theme.

-6. Add the script in **redirect_script.html** to the Document Head template in the destination HC theme, and make the theme live.
-This activates the article redirects.

-5. Publish a "We moved" article in each section in the source HC.
+    See **redirect_script.js** in the source files of this project for an example of the script.

-6. Run `$ python3 archive_articles.py`.
-[CHANGE TO DELETE]
+6. Run `$ python3 delete_articles.py`.

-8. Publish HC announcement in dst.zendesk.com out of draft.
+    Articles must be deleted, not just restricted by user segment, to be able to redirect from the 404 page.
+Deleted articles in HC are soft deleted and can be restored.

 Don't make any more syncs after the syncing the subscriptions.

 ### Post migration

-- Update any external links to the moved content.
+Update any external links to the moved content.

+If a source section is now empty, you can delete it.
+If you decide to delete it, you can set up a redirect to the new section.

+**To add redirects to the section landing page**

-- Deactivate the source categories and sections in the source Help Center after 30 days.
+1. Add the source and destination section ids to the DOC REDIRECTS function in the **script.js** file in the source HC theme.

+	See **redirect_script.js** in the source files of this project for an example of the script.

+2. Manually delete the source section.